 Medify MA-40 V2.0 Operating Costs:

 Annual Filter Replacement: ~ $130 based on 6-month use per filter (check availability & filter price).

 Monthly Energy Consumption: ~ $3 (based on 12 cents per kWh and 12 hours use on top speed per day).
 Use our Energy Consumption Calculator to find out the bill based on your usage and the local energy rate.

 Pros and Cons:

 Placement: Place the air purifier where air can circulate easily through it.
 Do not block its air inlet or outlet.
 Keep it at least 50cm from the wall.
-Do not use it on the same socket that is connected to the TV.
-Keep it at least 3 feet from TV to avoid any interference.
+Please do not use it on the same socket that is connected to the TV.
+Keep it at least 3 feet from the TV to avoid any interference.